 Pictured above: Knowledge River Cohort 13 Scholars

-The application period for the Knowledge River Cohort 14 Program admission is now open!
-Knowledge River is accepting applications for the 2015-2016 school year and Cohort 14.
-Applications received by February 1, 2015 will receive priority.
-The Application is attached below.
+The application period for the Knowledge River Cohort 14 Program admission is closed.
+Knowledge River will begin accepting applications for the 2016-2017 school year and Cohort 15 beginning October 2015.
+Applications received by February 1, 2016 will receive priority.

 The University of Arizona's School of Information Resources and Library Science (SIRLS), an ALA-accredited program, invites you to share in a unique opportunity to prepare for a career as a librarian or information professional with focus on Latino and Native American communities.

 Knowledge River is an educational experience within the School of information Resources and Library Science (SIRLS) that focuses on educating information professionals who have experience with and are committed to the information needs of Latino and Native American populations.
 Knowledge River also fosters understanding of library and information issues from the perspectives of Latino and Native Americans and advocates for culturally sensitive library and information services to these communities.
 Since its inception, Knowledge River has become the foremost graduate program for training librarians and information specialists with a focus on Latino and Native American cultural issues.
 To date, over 158 scholars have graduated from this program.
 This was and still is a nationally unprecedented milestone that can be attributed to the outstanding support that scholars are provided with.